Thomas Levett-Prinsep

 Thomas Levett-Prinsep (born Thomas Levett; 1800/1–1849) was an English landowner in Derbyshire and Staffordshire.
 He took on the additional name of Prinsep on inheriting his uncle's holding of Croxall Hall.

 Life

-He was born at Wychnor Park in Wychnor, Staffordshire, the third son of Theophilus Levett.
+He was born at Wychnor Park in Wychnor, Staffordshire, the third son of Theophilus Levett, High Sheriff of Staffordshire.
 He was educated at Eton College, and matriculated at Trinity College, Oxford in 1828, aged 17.

 In 1835, Levett inherited Croxall Hall in Derbyshire.